The World Benchmarking Alliance

 Founded in 2018, the World Benchmarking Alliance (WBA) is a non-profit organisation holding 2,000 of the world’s most influential companies accountable for their part in achieving the Sustainable Development Goals (SDGs).
 It does this by publishing free and publicly available benchmarks on their performance and showing what good corporate practice looks like.

 WBA assesses companies in various benchmarks where relevant every second year, revealing where each company stands in comparison to its peers, where it can improve and where urgent action is needed.
 The benchmarks provide companies with a clear roadmap of the commitments and changes needed to meet science and society’s expectations of them.
-They equip all stakeholders, from governments and financial institutions to civil society organisations and individuals – including our community of ‘Allies’ – with the insights that they need to collectively ensure that the private sector changes.
+They equip all stakeholders, from governments and financial institutions to civil society organisations and individuals – including our community of ‘Allies’ – with the insights that they need to collectively hold the private sector accountable.

 The Corporate Human Rights Benchmark